-Before starting the survey, you should first formulate an effective plan which should include detail about when, how to perform a survey.
-It is very much essential to determine in advance the number of responses you will need and techniques that will be utilized for accessing samples.
+Before starting the survey, you should first formulate an effective plan which should include detail about when, and how to perform a survey.
+It is very much essential to determine in advance the number of responses you will need and the techniques that will be utilized for accessing samples.

 After that, you need to prepare an effective research design.
-At the time of formulating research design, you should make sure that it is appropriate for answering research questions.
+At the time of formulating the research design, you should make sure that it is appropriate for answering research questions.
 You can perform surveys online using mail or by appointing a professional for performing specific activities for you.

 Step 5: Analysation of responses